 Jennifer Fox’s The Tale is hard to watch — and rightly so.
 In the HBO film, Jennifer (Laura Dern) struggles to come to terms with her childhood sexual abuse.
 It’s a conversation with her younger self, oftentimes literally, with the use of overt narration and dismantling of the fourth wall which weave her memories and her reality so tight its almost suffocating.
 Dern’s performance is gutting as Jennifer tries to understand herself back then only to come up empty — both scared to be seen as a victim and unable to go back to her adult life when her buried away traumas finally reach the surface.

-In his Palme D’Or winning film Shoplifters Hirokazu Kore-Ida examines the idea of found family with warmth and tenderness.
+In his Palme D’Or-winning film Shoplifters Hirokazu Kore-Ida examines the idea of found family with warmth and tenderness.
 Shoplifters centers around a poor family trying to survive by any means necessary — whether it’s stealing ramen, sleeping on the floor crowded with your family members, cashing in life insurance checks or doing sex work.
 The stakes get raised when they take in Yuri, a young girl in an abusive home, as one of their own.
 Shoplifters makes the audience reckon with their preconceived notions of family, love and poverty told from a stellar ensemble cast.
 It’s a film that feels like home — not in spite of the characters’ imperfections and ethical conundrums but because of them.

-41 years after Dario Argento’s cult classic Suspiria, Luca Guadagnino had some big shoes to fill.
+Forty one years after Dario Argento’s cult classic Suspiria, Luca Guadagnino had some big shoes to fill.
 The highly anticipated reboot follows the same basic story of the original: a young American named Suzy Bannion (Dakota Johnson) goes to Germany to study dance and is met with something far more sinister — but the similarities stop there.
 The 2018 reimagining is undeniably bold — stretching the runtime to two-and-a-half hours with several intertwining storylines about how power, guilt and beauty are all-consuming.
 What sets Suspiria apart is how gripping it is — every second of the film is just as intense as it is pleasurable — from the jarring dance sequences to the horrific special effects, makeup and editing mechanics.
 This is not a story about feminism or female power as many critics have dubbed it — but it does comment on the horrors put upon a divine matriarch and the trials she is forced to go through.